jayztea/localmtgleague/README.md

 ## Features

 Future:
+- Rebrand to new colors and new "beautification" of site
+- Beautify the Login Screen
+  - Put more deatils, like FAQ and other information on create account/login page so that people don't become "afraid" of
 - Player Stats V1
 - Defect: Fix browswer name so it doesn't say "frontend"
-- Beautify the Login Screen
-  - Reset Password
+- Reset Password finish
-  - Put more deatils, like FAQ and other information on create account/login page so that people don't become "afraid" of the site
 - Player Stats V2
   - 🏆 Achievement badges
   - 📈 Win streaks